dwightjack/wok-pkgs/packages/core/docs/README.md

 ### Reusable tasks

-Where wok-cli shines is the ability to let you create sharable and configurable tasks with ease.
-For example let's extract the previous `copy` task to it's own module.
+Where `@wok-cli/core` shines is the ability to let you create sharable and configurable tasks with ease.
+For example, let's extract the previous `copy` task to its own module.

-We need to expose and _higher order function_ that receives some parameters and returns the configured task.
+We need to expose and _higher-order function_ that receives some parameters and returns the configured task.

 ```js
 // tasks/copy.js